 The facility features banked, paved half-mile and third- mile oval tracks, and a state-of-the-art MUSCO lighting system that makes racing at night just like racing during the day.
-A Bose sound system ensures that everyone in the 15,000-seat grandstand can hear the announcer over the roar of the racing engines.
+What’s more, a state-of-the-art Bose sound system ensures everyone in the 15,000-seat grandstand can hear the announcer over the roar of the racing engines.